mfleeson/joomla_com_upgrader/README.md

 Copyright (C) 2022  Nicholas K. Dionysopoulos

+This is a modification of an amazing project by Nicholas K. Dionysopoulos (https://github.com/nikosdion/) which unfortunately was archved in May 2023.

+For the last couple of months I have been tinkering with it to get it working again following major changes in Rector meaning that Nick's code failed to work.
+If you want to make improvements, have comments please find the repository here (https://github.com/mfleeson/joomla_com_upgrader)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or